Our Heritage Centre is now welcoming pre-booked visits from groups, families and individuals.

-Our visits are suitable for schools, adult and family groups.
-There is a lift in the building and all areas are accessible for wheelchairs
+Our visits are suitable for groups and individuals of all faiths and ages.
+There is a lift in the building and all areas are accessible for wheelchairs.

-Visitors will be required to wear a mask and use the sanitising units’ available own site.
+We encourage visitors to wear a mask and use the sanitising units’ available on site.
 The building will be cleaned between visits.
-Ambassadors and staff at the Synagogue will wear masks/shields.
-Please refer to the COVID-19 section for further details.

 Please do not bring any large bags as we have limited space.
 No food or drink is permitted inside the building.